33030059_003

 Anti-Corruption Training - Resources

-GIACC provides the following free of charge anti-corruption training resources:
+GIACC provides the following anti-corruption training resources:

 These training resources focus on corruption in the infrastructure sector, but the principles described are applicable to all sectors.